Key takeaways

 - Deviation will likely land you a hefty fine.

-You might be asked to provide evidence that you're heading over to get your vehicle registered, so might need to provide proof of your appointment or a receipt showing payment for that day.
+You might be asked to provide evidence that you're heading over to get your vehicle registered, so keep proof of your appointment or a receipt showing payment for that day to help get you out of any trouble.

 What is an Unregistered Vehicle Permit and can I get one?